musma21/GitHub-Copilot-HoL/README.md

 2. Run `git-crypt unlock` in the repository.
 3. If compromise suspected, publish revocation certificate and rotate to a new key (add new key via `git-crypt add-gpg-user`).

+Backup distribution note: gpg-backup sent to Andrew's multiple email accounts with the name of "git-crypt backup - gig on Nov.
+3 2025".

 Security reminders:

 - Never commit the exported private key or revocation certificate.